An Interview with HRH The Princess of Wales: Reactions

 In September 2021, the Metropolitan Police announced that they would not be launching a criminal investigation into the interview after assessing the Dyson report.
 In the same month, Tiggy Legge-Bourke, who was the subject of the fake abortion receipt, was offered significant damages by the BBC.

 In an article in The Daily Telegraph of 9 October 2021, Tom Mangold asserted that the BBC manages its funds very carefully.
 Bashir could not have paid for the faked documents, Mangold argued, without allowing Hewlett to look at the documents and sign off on them.
 Mangold claimed that, as rumours of the faked documents emerged, he and two others attempted to warn Hewlett, who told them the matter was none of their business and attributed the speculation about the documents as the rumour-mongering of jealous colleagues.
 During the 1996 inquiry, neither Hewlett nor Lord Spencer were invited to attend.
 A key internal memorandum by Gardam has disappeared from the BBC archives.
 Despite Freedom of Information requests, no internal document to or from Hewlett has been published.

 In March 2022, the BBC apologised "unreservedly" to Patrick Jephson and paid him a "substantial sum" in damages (reported to be around £100,000) for the "serious harm" caused to him due to the manner through which the interview was obtained by Bashir.
 Jephson announced that he would donate the money to the Welsh charity Tŷ Hafan in memory of the late princess.

 In July 2022, the BBC in a High Court public apology to Tiggy Legge-Bourke stated, "The BBC accepts that the allegations made against the claimant were wholly baseless, should never have been made, and that the BBC did not, at the time, adequately investigate serious concerns over the circumstances in which the BBC secured the Panorama interview with Diana, Princess of Wales."
 The BBC announced they would pay substantial damages and legal costs to the claimant, which was reported to be around £200,000.
-BBC's director-general Tim Davie would later say that the BBC would never air the interview again, nor license any part of it to other broadcasters.
+BBC's director-general Tim Davie would later say that the BBC would never air the interview again and would no longer license the whole interview nor partial segments to other broadcasters.
+Davies noted that the interview did nevertheless "remain part of the historical record and there may be occasions in the future when it [would] be justified for the BBC to use short extracts for journalistic purposes", but such usage would be sparing, would require authorisation at executive committee level, and would be presented "in the full context of what we now know about the way the interview was obtained"; he also urged other broadcasters to implement similar restrictions on their future usage of the material.
 At the same time, Lord Spencer again called for the police to open an investigation into the circumstances in which the interview was obtained.